pierrelecuyer/LatMRG/README.md

 This will pull and build the LatMRG library in `./LatMRG/lib`, and the executable programs in `./LatMRG/bin`.
 There is currently no way to install LatMRG in standard path to ease the usage of the library or invoke it via the command line.

-## Todo List

-Here is a list of things that need to be done on this repository:
-- Implement a good IO for executable.
-Make them fully command line instead of using config files for more flexibility and scripting potential.
-- Have the makefile look for dependencies
-- Have an installation option

 ### Current maintainer(s)